reaper699/lisk-docs/BinaryInstall.md

-# Installing Crypti (from Binaries)
+# Installing Lisk (from Binaries)

-This tutorial describes how to install the Crypti - Delegate and Developer Edition, using pre-built binary packages.
+This tutorial describes how to install the Lisk using pre-built binary packages.

 To complete the installation, you will need to have `bash`, `wget` and `unzip` installed.
 The majority of operating systems have these installed by default.